Absence Reporting and Medical Appointments

 Signing in/out procedure

-Any child arriving at school after 8.45 am will have missed the morning registration mark and must be signed in by their parent or carer at Reception, giving a reason for the late arrival.
+Any child arriving at school after 8.50 am or 09:00 am depending on their year group will have missed the morning registration mark and must be signed in by their parent or carer at Reception, giving a reason for the late arrival.
 Any child who has to leave school during school hours for a medical appointment or similar bona fide reason must have a note requesting this.
 This should be addressed to the class teacher, who will pass it to the School Office.
 Children leaving school during the school day must be signed out at Reception by their parent or carer.

 Dental and medical appointments